vovagorodok/chess_peripheral_protocol/README.md

 ```

 Can be send only after central `fen`.
-When round doesn't have last move, then command can not be sent.
+When round doesn't have last move, then command shouldn't be sent.
 ```
 c) fen rnbqkbnr/pppppppp/8/8/8/P7/1PPPPPPP/RNBQKBNR w
 p) ok